FacCrystalllography

 Service Crystallography

-DTU Chemistry perform X-ray crystallography, which is a method that deals with the atomic construction of substances in solid phase such as crystals or fibers.
-When a crystal or fiber is irradiated with X-ray, a diffraction pattern is emitted.
-An analysis of this pattern provides information on the three-dimensional arrangement of atoms in the material.
+DTU Chemistry performs X-ray crystallography, a method which elucidates the atomic construction of substances in solid phase, such as crystals or fibers.
+When a crystal or fiber is irradiated with X-ray, it ermits a diffraction pattern.
+An analysis of this pattern provides insights into the three-dimensional arrangement of atoms in the material.

-We offer to solve structures for both academia and industry.
+We offer structures-solving services for both academia and industry.

 Contact